ibm-mas/ansible-devops/ibm/mas_devops/roles/manage_publiccert/README.md

 manage_publiccert
 ============

-Sets public certificate management mode to manual mode in suite level.
-Creates public TLS secret with the certificate provided in core namespace.
-To use manual certificate management mode, set `mas_manual_cert_mgmt` to True and use `mas_public_cert_data_path` to pass the own certificate data yml file path, file must be in below format, replace `<base64 encoded>` to the respective base64 encoded values.
+Creates public TLS secret in core namespace with the certificate data provided.
+This tls cert will be used by the public routes in core and should be managed by the user.
+To create, set `mas_manual_cert_mgmt` to True and use `mas_public_cert_data_path` to pass the own certificate data yml file path, file must be in below format, replace `<base64 encoded>` to the respective base64 encoded values.
 ```yaml
 data:
   tls.crt: <base64 encoded crt>